Design and Technology: Scotland

+Wales

+In 2022, the new Welsh Curriculum combined distinct school subjects into Areas of Learning Experience (AoLE).
+What was D&T now comes under the "Science and Technology" AoLE, though not all schools have fully transitioned to this new style of teaching as of 2025 and still practice D&T as a standalone subject.

 Awards

 In the UK, the Arkwright Scholarships Trust awards two-year scholarships to students who are taking GCSE/Scottish Standard Grade in design & technology.
 The Arkwright Engineering Scholarships support students through their A levels/Scottish Highers and encourage them to study engineering or a related area of design at a top university or through a high-quality industrial apprenticeship.